Accenture: Digitalization, business enabler for revenue generation - Vanguard News Nigeria

 By Juliet Umeh

-Digital technology consulting firm, Accenture, has said that only organisations that seamlessly integrate innovation into everything they do that will achieve sustainable growth and retain competitive advantage.
+Digital technology consulting firm, Accenture, has said only organisations that seamlessly integrate innovation into everything they do will achieve sustainable growth and retain competitive advantage.

-The company said this is because global leaders in innovation know that digitalization of business processes is an enabler to revenue generation.
+The company said this is because global leaders in innovation know that digitalization of business processes is an enabler of revenue generation.

-Revealing this, recently, at the Nigeria Innovation Index 2018, the company said Banks and Financial technology, Fintech companies that participated in the maiden edition of Accenture Nigeria Innovation Index, providing insights on how they leverage innovation to stabilize and drive growth for maximum benefits.
+Revealing this, recently, at the Nigeria Innovation Index 2018, the company said Banks and Financial Technology, Fintech companies that participated in the maiden edition of Accenture Nigeria Innovation Index, provided insights on how they leverage innovation to stabilize and drive growth for maximum benefits.
 They said on average, organizations invest 35 percent of annual revenues in innovation and realize a 40.5 percent return.
-It also said a few outliers invest 22 percent of revenues and achieve returns of 61 percent -1.5 times the market average.
+They also said a few outliers invest 22 percent of revenues and achieve returns of 61 percent -1.5 times the market average.

 Speaking at the unveiling of the report, the company’s Country Managing Director, Mr. Niyi Yusuf, said, “We are calling these organisations Innovation Leaders.
-As we dug deeper to understand what they do differently to achieve such returns on their innovations, a number of key themes stood out as differentiating factors.
-Strategy, innovation culture, talent, collaboration, business intelligence and digital; innovation leaders scored significantly higher across these areas than other organisation.”
+As we dug deeper to understand what they do differently to achieve such returns on their innovations, a number of key themes stood out as distinguishing factors.
+Strategy, innovation culture, talent, collaboration, business intelligence and digital innovation leadership were significantly higher in these firms than others.”

 Also speaking, the company’s Managing Director, Mrs. Toluwaleke Adenmosun, said leadership makes significant investment in innovation strategy and lays a solid foundation for a high performing innovation culture, ensuring a steady flow of ideas from an engaged workforce.